geoffreygarrett/geoffreygarrett/README.md

 at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20230109T044500">2023-01-09 04:45:00 UTC</a>.
 Until
 then, this launch pad will have seen 155 out of 213 launches in this region.
-The mission's status is currently To Be Determined (TBD) 🟧  which means:
+The mission's status is currently To Be Confirmed (TBC) 🟨  which means:
-*current date is a placeholder or rough estimation based on unreliable or interpreted sources.*
+*awaiting official confirmation - current date is known with some certainty.*
 <br>
 <blockquote>
   A batch of 48 satellites for the OneWeb satellite constellation, which is intended to provide global Internet broadband service for individual consumers.
 The constellation is planned to have around 648 microsatellites (of which 60 are spares), around 150 kg each, operating in Ku-band from low Earth orbit.